-If the colormap is not provided, the graphical user interface
+If the colormap is not provided, the Wavelet Analyzer app displays

-tools display the image and processing results using a monotonic colormap
+the image and processing results using a monotonic colormap with

 Since the image colormap is only used for display purposes, some indexed images may need to be preprocessed to achieve the correct results from the wavelet decomposition.

 In general, color indexed images do not have linear, monotonic colormaps and need to be converted to the appropriate gray-scale indexed image before performing a wavelet decomposition.

 Note that the coefficients, approximations, and details produced by wavelet decomposition are not indexed image matrices.